Claualvarez/ECCB2020/Superimposition.md

   ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/CLICK_homepage.png)

-**5. Upload the files or provide the pdb codes of the proteins that we want to compare (4xpx and 5fnn).**
+**5. Upload the files or enter the pdb codes of the proteins that we want to compare (4xpx and 5fnn).**

 **6. Run the alignment or click [here](http://cospi.iiserpune.ac.in/click/output/01092020233149/01092020233149.html) to open the pre-computed superimposition.**